aymericbeaumet/blog/data/articles/properly-shim-angularjs-applications-using-browserify/index.md

 ### Modules not defining an entry point

-When a module is required, Browserify looks in the node_modules folder to find its package.json and loads it.
-Browserify expects it to have a main property which contains the relative path to the file which should be loaded.
+When a module is required, Browserify looks in the `node_modules` folder to find its `package.json` and loads it.
+Browserify expects it to have a `main` property which contains the relative path to the file which should be loaded.

-It is usual that this property is missing, that it points to the wrong file or that the package.json itself is missing.
-In such case, you can override the file to load in the own project’s package.json:
+It is usual that this property is missing, that it points to the wrong file or that the `package.json` itself is missing.
+In such case, you can override the file to load in the own project’s `package.json`:

 ```json
 {